SolidZORO/next-plugin-antd-less/README.md

 2. Then enable the `modules.auto` option of `css-loader`.
 This can simply match all `*.less` (no need to match it is `*.module.less` or `*.less`), and hand it over to `css-loader`.

 This is the lowest cost way, And CLI will no longer show this disgusting warning.
-The important thing is that there is **Zero Dependency on other next-plugins**.
+The important thing is that there is **Zero Dependency on other Next-Plugins.**.